CJ-Jackson/run-deploy/README.md

 ```

 ### Note
 The squashfs exec script will need to execute the script on the system that contains the following.
-I would place it in `/opt/run-deploy/script/deploy/example`
+I would place it in `/opt/run-deploy/script/deploy/example` (Replace example with image name)

 ```shell
 #!/bin/dash